-Then they sift through Ancestry’s billions of historical records and add hundreds or even thousands of new names, dates, relationships and other facts to their trees.
-They even attach records to each ancestor as evidence of what they’ve learned.
+Then they sift through Ancestry’s billions of historical records and add hundreds or even thousands of new names, dates, relationships and other facts to their family trees.
+Along the way, they attach records to each ancestor as evidence of what they’ve learned.

 “I have been a member of Ancestry.com for a long time and have worked on several trees.
 I love to work on my genealogy but lately have not had time.
 Can I drop my membership and still retain my trees?
 I plan to get my membership back at a later day.
 Right now I am wasting $20 a month.”

 We all go through busy seasons.
 It’s easy to cringe at the thought of paying for genealogy website subscriptions we aren’t currently using.

 I did a little research along with Sunny Morton, Genealogy Gems Editor and our resident expert on the “Genealogy Giants” websites” (Ancestry, FamilySearch, Findmypast and MyHeritage).
 Here’s what we can tell Beverly and everyone else who is wondering what will happen to their family tree and all that research if their Ancestry account expires:

 Ancestry continues to host people’s trees because they want our tree data to share with others, and to give people a reason to come back!

-Ancestry Tree Preservation Strategy
+If Your Ancestry Subscription Expires: Tree Preservation Strategy

 If you plan to let your Ancestry.com subscription lapse for a while, but you want to continue to work with your online trees, consider taking these steps: